bellackn/ansible-collection-homelab/README.md

     proxmox_lxc_network_timeout: 60

 Seconds to wait for the SSH port of the LXC to become available.
+Only effective if a network interface was defined.

     proxmox_lxc_ping_server: 8.8.8.8

 IP address of the server to ping in order to check network functionality.
+Only effective if a network interface was defined.

     proxmox_lxc_starting_timeout: 5